Sierra Nevada Adventures Single Day Rides

 ADV Mother Lode Ride

-MOTHER LODE RIDE
+MOTHER LODE ADVENTURE RIDE

-Your adventure begins on the western edge of the foothills then ventures southeast through Amador and Calaveras Counties on some of the most exciting curvy back roads and twisty dirt roads that exist.
-You will also explore historic gold rush towns and some of the richest hard-rock mines in the gold country such as, the Bunker Hill mine, Freemont mine and Treasure mine.
-After exploring Amador County your adventure will take you through forgotten mining towns in Calaveras County such as Mountain Ranch, Sheep Ranch and Calaveritas.
+Your adventure begins on the western edge of the foothills and then ventures southeast through Amador and Calaveras Counties on some of the most exciting curvy back roads and twisty dirt roads that exist.
+You will also explore historic gold rush towns and some of the richest hard-rock mines in the gold country such as the Bunker Hill mine, Freemont mine, and Treasure mine.
+After exploring Amador County your adventure will take you through forgotten mining towns in Calaveras County such as Mountain Ranch, Sheep Ranch, and Calaveritas.
 You will also have the opportunity to view Ironstone’s 44-pound gold nugget which is the largest crystalline gold nugget in the world.
 Yes, that's correct, this unique crystalline gold specimen weighs a remarkable 44 pounds with an appraised value of over $3.5 million.

-The first hard-rock mines were discovered in Amador City in 1851, the original Minister's Claim and Spring Hill mine were the first few mines founded and soon after many other mines followed.
+The first hard-rock mines were discovered in Amador City in 1851, the original Minister's Claim and Spring Hill mine was the first few mines founded, and soon after many other mines followed.
 By the 1870s & 1880s, Amador County had over 300 hard-rock mines in operation with some mine shafts over a mile deep into the earth.
 You will have the opportunity to explore the ruins of many of these hard-rock mines such as the Bunker Hill Mine, Fremont-Gover Mine,

 Argonaut Mine including the famous Kennedy Mine.
 You will also explore historic dirt mining roads through Amador City, Volcano, and Drytown, which is the oldest town in Amador County.
 Mining for gold began in Drytown in the spring of 1848 when miners discovered gold in the rich gravels along Dry Creek.
-Although the creek may have run dry during the summer months, legend has it the town never did, as an old story claims some twenty-six saloons wet the miners thirst during the 1850’s and today the only wet spot in Drytown is the road-side Drytown Club.
+Although the creek may have run dry during the summer months, legend has it the town never did, as an old story claims some twenty-six saloons wet the miner's thirst during the 1850s and today the only wet spot in Drytown is the road-side Drytown Club.

 Bunker Hill Mine: The mine was first worked as the Rancheria Mine in 1853.
 Was renamed the South Mayflower in 1893.
 It was organized in 1899 as the Bunker Hill Consolidated Mine and operated till 1922, producing $5,154,382 in gold.
 The shaft reached 3440’ on an incline with a winze.
 It had a 40-stamp mill.

 Fremont-Gover Mine: Founded prior to 1867 as the Loyal Lode Mine.
-The Fremont-Gover Company formed in 1872 and worked the Gover in the 1880’s and ‘90’s.
+The Fremont-Gover Company was formed in 1872 and worked the Gover in the 1880s and ’90s.
 The Fremont shaft was sunk in 1903 including a 40-stamp mill continuing in operation until 1918.
 Reopened in 1937 and worked until 1940.
 Fremont shaft was 2950’ deep.
 The Gover was 1500’ on an incline.
 Total production was $5,000,000 in gold.

 Argonaut Mine: The Argonaut mine had been discovered in the 1850s by two freed slaves, William Tudor and James Hager.
 It was destined to become one of California's richest, producing more than $25 million before the federal government closed the nation's gold mines at the beginning of World War II.
 This mine is the site of the worst mining disaster in the Mother Lode.
 Forty-eight miners were trapped at 3,500 feet below ground in August of 1922.
 All of them died from deadly gas that was released during a mine fire.
 The fire burned two and one-half days before it was extinguished.